tangentsoft/pidp8i/src/cc8/README.md

 with the top-level PiDP-8/I software.
 When installed, it is in your `PATH` as `cc8`.

 The CC8 cross-compiler is based upon Ron Cain’s famous Small-C compiler.
+This means it more or less adheres to the dialect of C as published in "The C Programming Language," by Kernighan and Ritche, first edition, 1978.
+The known limitations are [listed below](#cross-fl).

-The reader is directed to the extensive documentation available on the web.
+The reader is directed to the extensive documentation of Small-C available on the web for further details.
+You may also find references for K&R C 1978 helpful.

 The key file is the PDP-8 code generator in `code8.c` which emits SABR — Symbolic Assembler for Binary Relocatable programmes — assembly code.